-Applications are now being accepted for the spring semester.
+Applications are now being accepted for the summer and fall courses.

 John Carroll University’s Spiritual Wellness and Counseling certificate program is specifically designed for: